Punctuation for Class 10

 • What is Punctuation?

-Punctuation is used to clarify meaning, indicate pauses, and organise the structure of sentences.
-It helps convey the intended message clearly.
-They are a set of symbols used in writing to clarify meaning and indicate pauses, endings, or connections between words and ideas.
+Punctuations are used to clarify meaning, indicate pauses, and organise the structure of sentences.
+They help convey the intended message clearly to readers.
+They are a group of marks used in writing to indicate pauses, endings, or connections between words and ideas.

 Introductory Words